bibekanandadatta/JHU-Dissertation-Template/README.md

 - `thesis.bib` file is a biblatex file that contains all the bibliographic items.
 Use Zotero or some other citation manager to generate the biblatex file containing all the items.
 - `latexmkrc` additional settings for the make file to generate PDF/A output.
 This is required to be in the main directory of the Overleaf project.
 - `output.xmpdata` contains simple meta-data to be tagged in the final PDF/A file.
 Usage of this file is optional and the content inside is self-explanatory.
+- `JHU_PhD_Dissertation_Template.pdf` is the sample output PDF of the you will obtain when you start working on this project.
 - `README.md` is this file that contains the details related to the template.